Adenike-Ade/DSA_project-Amazon-/README.md

 The dataset used in this project originates from Amazon’s publicly available product and review data, and was provided through our incubator hub facilitators for educational and analytical purposes.

 ## Tools Used
-The tool used for this analytical exercise is Microsoft Excel
+- Microsoft Excel for date cleaning, Analysis and visualization building.
+- GitHub for portfolio building.